noir-lang/noir/docs/docs/developers/getting_started/quickstart.md

 To deploy and interact with a contract using Aztec.js, go to the [next page](aztecnr-getting-started.md).

 You can also dig more into the sandbox and CLI [here](../sandbox/main.md).

+To learn more about writing contracts, consider jumping to the [tutorials section](../tutorials/main.md).